 - Copy and paste “/Applications/Witgui.app/Contents/MacOS/Witgui -log” into the Terminal and press Enter.

 - A new app instance will open.
 Reproduce the issue.

 - A bunch of lines will appear inside the Terminal that contain some logs.

 - You can quit Witgui and the Terminal now.

 Witgui is based on the wit and wwt executables which are part of the Wiimms ISO Tools.
 These tools are the core for listing and converting your games and most of the other features that Witgui offers.

-Since version 2.1, if you already have your own installation of wit or wwt, you can locate them by selecting “File > Locate wit/wwt …” while pressing the alt/option key.
-Since version 2.1.4, by default Witgui tries to locate wit and wwt in the following order: it first checks the supplied installation (if any), then searches in the Application Support directory and last in “/usr/local/bin”.
+If you already have your own installation of wit or wwt, you can locate them by selecting “File > Locate wit/wwt …” while pressing the alt/option key.
+By default Witgui tries to locate wit and wwt in the following order: it first checks the supplied installation (if any), then searches in the Application Support directory and last in “/usr/local/bin”.
 When selecting “File > Download wit/wwt”, any reference to the custom installation path will be removed.

-Since version 2.0, when composing the name of a file to convert, renaming a file or exporting a game list, special tags can be inserted into the text field by clicking on the “+” button on the left side.
-Since version 2.0.3, frequently used naming presets can be selected, too.
+When composing the name of a file to convert, renaming a file or exporting a game list, special tags can be inserted into the text field by clicking on the “+” button on the left side.
+Frequently used naming presets can be selected, too.

 To add a custom naming preset to the list, compose your preset in the text field, click on the “+” button and hold the alt/option key.
 Select the first menu item which has changed to “Add current value to presets”.